jakecoble/mlrs/README.md

 # Multi-Launch Resume System

+NOTE: This application is in an unfinished state and is not guaranteed to do anything useful.
+It should fill out some forms fine, but there are many different web forms to account for, and MLRS has not been adapted to work with most of them.

 A command-line tool for fetching job listings from Indeed and automating repetitive parts of the job-application process

 `mlrs fetch` to pull job listings from Indeed. `mlrs fire [file]` to start applying to fetched jobs.
 Use `mlrs --help` for a description of available options.